-Local Residents, who reside within 80 kilometres of the Project Site shall not be entitled to the provisions of Articles 11.01 and 11.02 and shall receive daily bus transportation at no cost from pick-up points determined by the Owner or the Proponent.
+Local Residents, who reside within 80 kilometres of the Project Site shall not be entitled to the provisions of Articles 11.01 and 11.02 and shall receive daily bus transportation at no cost from pick-up points determined by the Owner or the Employer.
+In the event bus transportation is not available daily travel shall be provided in accordance with the Standard Provincial Agreement.